 “The Open Adoption Experience-A Complete Guide for Adoptive and Birth Families” by Lois Ruskai Melina

-Also visit any of the Carnegie Libraries for great books listed in Pregnancy Nonficition.
+You may also visit any of the Carnegie Libraries for great books listed in Pregnancy Nonfiction.